ICP-Y2/workshop-week-2-SuyogShrestha-7/README.md

 **2.2.
 Learning Reflection**

-Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+Write a brief note about the results of simulating a simple electric circuit by connecting components directly.. when a 9V battery is connected with a resister and the resister to switch and the switch to bulb and bulb to battry. the turning the switch  on and off trun the bulb to on and off,

 ```